Lraya19/SIEMLab/README.md

 <p align="center">
 Create a Virtual Machine on Azure:
- <br/> The goal is to make the VM very discoverable so that people start attacking it.
-Normally we wouldn’t want to do this, but for the purpose of our lab we are making it enticing and discoverable to people so that we use SIEM tools to analyze our data.
+ <br/> We are creating a honeypot so that it's enticing and discoverable to people.
+We'll use SIEM tools to analyze our data.
 <img src="https://i.imgur.com/2kbi9x9.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
 Next we create a new resource group.
 This is a logical grouping of resources on Azure that usually share the same lifespan.
-Everything in this lab will be put in this resource group.:
+Everything in this lab will be put in this resource group:
  <br/>
 <img src="https://i.imgur.com/z97JIRD.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
-Open Log Analytics Workspaces (LAW): The purpose for creating a new LAW is to ingest logs into our VM.
+Next we'll open Log Analytics Workspaces (LAW): The purpose for creating a new LAW is to ingest logs into our VM.
 We will ingest the Windows Event Logs and create our own custom log that contains geographic information to discover where these attacks are coming from.
 Our SIEM will connect to this workspace to display the geodata on the map. <br/>
 <img src="https://i.imgur.com/6dnyAMU.jpg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />